A858CodeCracking/A858StatsBot/README.md

     chmod update-rc.d a858statsbot defaults

+The last step is to allow the bot to write logs in `/var/log/`.
+To do so, make a directory in `/var/log` as root and change its ownership to allow writing from the bot's user:

+    mkdir /var/log/a858statsbot
+    chown a858statsbot:a858statsbot /var/log/a858statsbot

 ### Note about the filenames

 Yeah, I know, I could've thought of better names for the scripts: this whole